-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 This outbreak will be a challenge for local teams on the ground.

-But it also a challenge and an opportunity for the global community to prove it has learned lessons from the West African epidemic.
+But it is also a challenge and an opportunity for the global community to prove it has learned lessons from the West African epidemic.

 We cannot hope that Ebola will simply disappear but we can hope to make tackling it so routine that it can be quickly stopped in its tracks.